cosmos/ibc/ibc/3_IBC_TERMINOLOGY.md

 *Equivocation* refers to a particular class of consensus fault committed by a validator or validators which sign votes on multiple different successors to a single block.

-### Subprotocol
+### Sub-protocol

-Subprotocols are defined as a set of datagram types and functions which must be implemented by the IBC handler module of the implementing blockchain.
+Sub-protocols are defined as a set of datagram types and functions which must be implemented by the IBC handler module of the implementing blockchain.

 Datagrams must be relayed between chains by an external process.
-This process is assumed to behave in an arbitrary manner — no safety properties are dependent on its behavior, although progress is generally dependent on the existence of at least one correct relayer process.
+This process is assumed to behave in an arbitrary manner — no safety properties are dependent on its behaviour, although progress is generally dependent on the existence of at least one correct relayer process.

-IBC subprotocols are reasoned about as interactions between two chains `A` and `B` — there is no prior distinction between these two chains and they are assumed to be executing the same, correct IBC protocol. `A` is simply by convention the chain which goes first in the subprotocol and `B` the chain which goes second.
+IBC sub-protocols are reasoned about as interactions between two chains `A` and `B` — there is no prior distinction between these two chains and they are assumed to be executing the same, correct IBC protocol. `A` is simply by convention the chain which goes first in the sub-protocol and `B` the chain which goes second.
 Protocol definitions should generally avoid including `A` and `B` in variable names to avoid confusion (as the chains themselves do not know whether they are `A` or `B` in the protocol).